It’s Time to Switch Allegiances

 If you confess with your mouth that Jesus is Lord and believe in your heart that God raised him from the dead, you will be saved.
 10 For it is by believing in your heart that you are made right with God, and it is by confessing with your mouth that you are saved.
 Romans 10:9-10 (NLT)

-As important as is the law of love, it does not abrogate God’s justice.
+As important as is the law of love, however, it does not abrogate God’s justice.
+Mercy and truth meet together in our Lord Jesus.
+(Psalm 85:10)

 “Dear friends, don’t be afraid of those who want to kill your body; they cannot do any more to you after that.
 5 But I’ll tell you whom to fear.
 Fear God, who has the power to kill you and then throw you into hell.
 Yes, he’s the one to fear.
 Luke 12:4-5 (NLT)

-Those who reject the God of justice in favor of the God who loves everyone, regardless of their morality or conduct, is serving a false god of their own making.
+Anyone who dismisses the God of justice in favor of one who only loves everyone, regardless of their response to the gospel, morality, or conduct, is serving a false god of their own making.

-The heavenly kingdom transcends but does not eliminate earthly kingdoms, that is, until the Second Coming, at which time every competing kingdom and loyalty will bow the knee to the Lord Jesus.
+In the present state of affairs, God’s kingdom transcends but does not eliminate earthly kingdoms.
+It appears that when Jesus returns every competing kingdom and loyalty will bow the knee to the Lord Jesus.

 As my vision continued that night, I saw someone like a son of man coming with the clouds of heaven.
 He approached the Ancient One and was led into his presence.
 14 He was given authority, honor, and sovereignty over all the nations of the world, so that people of every race and nation and language would obey him.
 His rule is eternal—it will never end.
 His kingdom will never be destroyed.
 Daniel 7:13-14 (NLT)

-Until the Second Coming we must learn to live in the tension created by the competing priorities and loyalties created by our having dual citizenship in God’s kingdom and the one in which we live here on earth.
+Until then we must learn to live in the tension created by the competing priorities and loyalties created by our having dual citizenship in God’s kingdom and the nation in which we live here on earth.

-Freedom is a defining characteristic of God’s kingdom and in all governments that operate as he intends.
+Freedom is a defining characteristic of God’s kingdom and of all governments that operate as he intends.
 (2 Corinthians 3:17)

 Jesus answered, “My Kingdom is not an earthly kingdom.
 If it were, my followers would fight to keep me from being handed over to the Jewish leaders.
 But my Kingdom is not of this world.”
 John 18:36 (NLT)

-Even though the United States has never perfectly fulfilled this noble aspiration, the idea has served as a guiding light for over two centuries.
+Even though the United States has never perfectly fulfilled its noble aspiration of “liberty and justice for all,” the goal has served as a guiding light for over two centuries.
 If our founding fathers, many of whom were Christians, believed that such a government was worth risking life, fortune, and reputation to obtain, what should be our attitude as Christians toward preserving it?

 David Caldwell was one of the most famous preachers from the Revolutionary era from our area.
 He was a pastor of two Presbyterian Churches, an educator, farmer, and physician.
 His sermons were so influential that the British agreed to pay a bounty of two hundred pounds for his capture.
 One of his sermons escaped being burned when General Cornwallis seized his farm in the lead up to the Battle of Guilford Courthouse.
 The title was “The Character and Doom of the Sluggard,” which I have published in its entirety.
 Here is an excerpt.